kumarsaurabh20/nextGenBiosensors/README.md

 rvm (1.11.3.7)
 tzinfo (0.3.37)

+gem install activerecord-mysql2-adapter (required with mysql2)

-*Install imagemagick (last installed version was 6.8.5) from source. (/usr/local/bin default location)
+install imagemagick (last installed version was 6.8.5) from source. (/usr/local/bin default location)

-*Copy database.yml from previous folder in microaquadt/config/database.yml
+copy database.yml from previous folder in microaquadt/config/database.yml

-*In the same config folder put gmaps_api_key.yml
+in the same config folder put gmaps_api_key.yml

-*Create database microaquadt_development, as available in the database.yml, in the local database.
+create database microaquadt_development, as available in the database.yml, in the local database.

 Load database schema:

 rake db:schema:load
-rake db:addfilters (throws some error, need to check) rake db:addsubtable rake db:addperson ( its not user table) rake db:addoligoreal
+rake db:addfilters (throws some error, need to check) rake db:addsubtable

+  rake db:addperson ( its not user table) rake db:addoligoreal

-*We need to create user table or copy/dump from the main microaqua server database.
+ we need to create user table or copy/dump from the main microaqua server database.

+Migrations provide forward and backward step changes to the database.
+In a production environment, incremental changes must be made to the database during deploys: migrations provide this functionality with a rollback failsafe.
+If you run rake db:schema:load on a production server, you'll end up deleting all your production data.
+This is a dangerous habit to get into.
+That being said, I believe it is a decent practice to occasionally "collapse" migrations.
+This entails deleting old migrations, replacing them with a single migration (very similar to your schema.rb file) and updating the "schema_migrations" table to reflect this change.
+BE VERY CAREFUL WHEN DOING THIS!
+You can very easily delete your production data if you aren't careful.
+As a side note, I strongly believe that you should never put data creation in the migration files.
+The seed.rb file can be used for this, or custom rake or deploy tasks.
+Putting this into migration files mixes your database schema specification with your data specification and can lead to conflicts when running migration files.

-For users having higer version Rake gem (10.0.3/4...) require 'rake' require 'rake/testtask' require 'rake/rdoctask' require 'tasks/rails'
+I came across the same issue...I did what GiridharBandi mentioned above: require 'rake' require 'rake/testtask' require 'rake/rdoctask' require 'tasks/rails'
 to:
 require 'rake'
 require 'rake/testtask'
 require 'rdoc/task'
 require 'tasks/rails'

-gem install rdoc
+Rake version 10.0.4 was there in the gem list but when I tried to uninstall, it said that rake is not installed.
+So I ignored this and proceeded to install rake 0.8.7.
+Once its installed, I installed rdoc gem install rdoc

 <= 1.8.6 : unsupported
  = 1.8.7 : gem install rdoc-data; rdoc-data --install
  = 1.9.1 : gem install rdoc-data; rdoc-data --install
 >= 1.9.2 : nothing to do!
 Yay!
+and then everything started working just fine.

-*Load the User table from the existing server or new user records.
+Load the User table from the existing server or new user records.
-*Load other data for different modules
+Load other data for different modules